-CHECKLIST Receiving Services
+Receiving Services Checklist

-After services have been rendered or deliverables have been met according to the SOW or terms of reference, the Requestor (requesting staff or administrative staff):
+Cł HECKLIST Receiving Services acco r services have been rendered or deliverables have been met rding to the SOW or terms of reference, the Requestor uesting staff or administrative staff): Receives and reviews the supplier's invoice.
+Completes the Goods and Services Receipt Note to document whether th services received are acceptable and the supplier can be paid. e If the invoiced services do not meet the agreement terms and condition contract.
+SOW, terms of reference): Contacts procurement to determine

-- □ Receives and reviews the supplier's invoice. - □ Completes the Goods and Services Receipt Note to document whether the services received are acceptable and the supplier can be paid. - □ If the invoiced services do not meet the agreement terms and conditions (e.g., contract, SOW, terms of reference): Contacts procurement to determine the most appropriate resolution (procurement staff will let the Requestor know if it is appropriate for them to handle the situation directly with the supplier). - □ If the Country Program is not using Insight supply chain modules: Sends the supplier's invoice to finance for processing with supporting documentation attached (e.g., PO, Goods and Services Receipt Note, etc.).
+- contract, SOW, terms of reference): Contacts procurement to determine the most appropriate resolution (procurement staff will let the Requestor know if it is appropriate for them to handle the situation directly with the supplier). - □ If the Country Program is not using Insight supply chain modules: Sends the supplier's invoice to finance for processing with supporting documentation attached (e.g., PO, Goods and Services Receipt Note, etc.).